aspose-barcode/Aspose.BarCode-Documentation/javascript-cpp/developer-guide/symbology-generation-specifics/postal-barcodes/swiss-post-parcel-symbology/_index.md

 *Swiss Post Parcel* allows generating three types of barcodes:
 - *Domestic Mail* - a shipping identifier used to process postal and cargo shipments inside Switzerland.
 It is defined as an 18-digit code that starts with 98 or 99 and includes only a standard Code 128 checksum, e.g., "98.34.123456.12345678".
 As seen, for convenience, codes are divided by dots into four fragments.
 - *International Mail* - a shipping identifier used for transnational shipments.
 It has the following format: **LLXXXXXXXXCCH**, where L denotes an uppercase English letter; X – a numerical digit from 0 to 9; C – a control digit; CH – the standard addition of two letters that remains unchanged.
 As seen, the code is protected by an additional checksum used together with the standard Code 128 check digit, e.g., "RM999605013CH".
-The control checksum can be computed manually or automatically by the ***Aspose.BarCode*** library.
+The control checksum can be computed manually or automatically by the ***Aspose.BarCode for JavaScript via C++*** library.
 - *Additional Service Codes* - different codes used to indicate additional services for a shipment and defined as 4-digit sets, e.g., "0327".
 One shipment may include from 1 to 10 service codes.
 The library supports the service codes described in the table below.

 |Service Name|Letter Abbreviation|Service Code Number|